 The employment rate for the Physical Therapy Program at Maryville University is the percentage of graduates who were employed as physical therapists within six months of passing the licensure examination.

 Students in the Physical Therapy Program are required to have physical examinations, be current on all vaccinations, be certified in CPR for adult, infant, and child and have annual TB-Tuberculin PPD tests.
+Flu vaccines are required.
+Other immunization requirements may be needed depending upon a clinical facility’s requirements.
 Prior to participation in clinicals, students must provide proof of health insurance and must undergo criminal background checks and urine drug screens.
+Background checks and drug screenings may be required at any point in the program.

 Upon completion of all academic coursework, you will spend approximately 30 full-time weeks on clinical experiences where you will be expected to accept responsibility in the examination and treatment of patients in a variety of clinical settings under the supervision of a qualified physical therapist.
 Successful completion of the program does not guarantee that you will pass the licensure exam and practice as a physical therapist.